carstein/Keyhole/README.md

 ![Function Pane](https://i.imgur.com/Acvqktp.png)

 ### Binary fingerprint
-Ueer is presented with an image draw using hilberts curve that displays type of instructions in a given binary.
-Such view might help reverse to spot certain characteristics like dense clusters of arthemetic or data operations.
+Ueer is presented with an image draw using hilberts curve that displays type of instructions in a given function.
+Such view might help reverser to spot certain characteristics like dense clusters of arthemetic or data operations.

 ![Fingerprint](https://i.imgur.com/nMxP8AP.png)